yedhink/covid19-kerala-api-deprecated/readme.md

 # Use Case
 The primary use case is to make easier accessibility and availability of the real time data to developers such that they could easily query and make of this API in their applications.
 Also this API can enable people to develop applications which can show the realtime "Covid-19 Kerala Infection Map" or "Covid19 Kerala Tracker".
 This will be very useful for people who have to go out for work or even police officials.
 With such an application people could easily lookup a place and understand where they can safely go and not go.
 Currently i propose to make the api, then I can move on to developing the above mentioned application if you provide support.

+# web scraper
+* the dhs kerala website is too slow to load up. thus querying time using scraper too increased